DesktopCode/Esport-Gaming-League/README.md

 About: A few paragraphs about your website.<br>
 Contact: A standard contact page with a built in query system.<br>
 Ladders: Create/Delete a ladder for any game.<br>
-Teams: Shows team(s) with the members of each team.<br>
+Teams: Shows the team(s) members, results,fixtures and challenges.<br>
-Members: View each member's profile.<br>
+Profile: The profie page shows the user comments, queries and user details.<br>
 Results: View results across all leagues/ladders.<br>
 Fixtures: View fixtures across all leagues/ladders.<br>
-Sponsors: Display adverts or sponsors.<br>
+Tabs: Customise each page to display; Results,fixtures,news,top ranked clans or sponsors.
 Private Messages: Website Members can send messages to eachother via their profile.<br>
 Friends List: Chat/Add/Block/Delete other users from your friends list.<br>
 Forum Board: A community forum board.<br>
 Social Media: Display links to your Social Media accounts.<br>
-Profile: The profie page shows the user comments, queries and user details.<br>
 Match Challenges: Accept or pout out open match challenges to other clans.<br>
 Admin Panel: An admin panel to control the script/website.<br><br>